Becoming a WBBA Member

 Your text and photos are always current because you have the ability to update them at any time!
 You may also add "Specials" "Packages" to your inn's listing, events on your region's calendar, and your inn's specific information on the "Trail / Maps" (Wineries, Breweries, Artisan Cheese, Golf, Birding, Biking, etc).

 WBBA commits significant resources to retain one of the hospitality industry’s leading webmasters to develop and promote our site featuring each member inn listing.
-In 2009, our website underwent a reprogramming and redesign, adding new features such as mapping, tourism trails, blogs … to even better promote WBBA member inns!
+In 2014, our website underwent a reprogramming and redesign to even better promote WBBA member inns!

 • WBBA adds your inn to www.travelwisconsin.com, the WI Dept of Tourism site, with a "trip planner."